 • high-value international funds transfers to/from Australia with no apparent business or other reason

-• same ordering customer sending international funds transfers to multiple beneficiaries.
+• ordering customers to send international funds transfers to multiple beneficiaries.

 • significant volume of international funds transfers conducted in a short period of time.